 Turtle Bay Exploration Park

-The Turtle Bay Exploration Park is one of the best places for the family to spend a day full of play, excitement and learning.
-Its 300-acre campus was designed with sustainability in mind and highlights the unique relationship between people and nature.
+Sheraton Redding Hotel at the Sundial Bridge benefits from a truly unique location within the 300-acre campus of the Turtle Bay Exploration Park.
+Designed with sustainability in mind, Turtle Bay highlights the unique relationship between people and nature.
 The museum building resembles a tree, with branches reaching upward, blending into the forest landscape surrounding it.
-Inside is a mix of science and natural history exhibits, hands-on learning experiences, brainteasers and puzzles, and an underwater fish-viewing tank.
+Inside is a mix of wonderful things to do, including science and natural history exhibits, hands-on learning experiences, brainteasers and puzzles, and an underwater fish-viewing tank.
 But at Turtle Bay, the emphasis is on nature, so much of the learning goes on outside: see animals in their native habitats; learn about the region’s Native Americans, the Wintu, and walk through a replica of their bark houses; at Paul Bunyan’s Forest Camp, get an idea of what it was like to live at a timber site 100 years ago while also learning about ecology and Northern California forests.

 Connecting the north and south campuses of the Turtle Bay Exploration Park is the Sundial Bridge, an iconic and captivating piece of Redding culture.
-Designed by the renowned Spanish architect and structural engineer, Santiago Calatrava, and completed in 2004, it also serves as the trailhead for the Sacramento River Trail.
-The 700 ft. pedestrian bridge spans the width of the river and never touches water, a precaution that safeguards the salmon spawning habitat below.
+Designed by the renowned Spanish architect and structural engineer Santiago Calatrava, and completed in 2004, it also serves as the trailhead for the Sacramento River Trail.
+The 700-foot pedestrian bridge spans the width of the river and never touches water, a precaution that safeguards the salmon spawning habitat below.
 Although it’s only perfectly accurate one day a year, on the summer solstice, the enormous main pylon actually tells the time by casting a shadow on a large dial to the north of the bridge.
 For a special experience, stroll across it at night, when the deck of the bridge is illuminated from below, creating a warm aquamarine glow.
-No matter when you visit, we think you’ll agree that this cultural landmark is pretty unique.
+No matter when you visit, we think you’ll agree that this cultural landmark is pretty unique; whether you're in Redding for a day, a weekend, or longer, exploring the bridge should definitely be on your list of things to do.
 Live Sundial Bridge webcam

 Sacramento River Trail

-First class destination for hikers, bikers, runners and walkers.
-Just a few steps away from the infamous Sundial Bridge and Turtle Bay Exploration Park.
+Located right outside our hotel doors, this is a first-class destination for hikers, bikers, runners, and walkers.
 The capstone of this system is the 11-mile long Sacramento River Trail.
 Although this trail is near downtown Redding, it is a true nature walk with the river on one side and lush forests on the other.
 There are markers along the path that provide historical background.
 The Sacramento River Trail connects to the Sacramento Rail-Trail, a paved track running an additional 7 miles north to Shasta Dam.

 Redding Civic Auditorium

 Catch a show, concert, or convention at the Redding Civic Auditorium!
-Just steps away from the hotel, this 2,000 seat venue is the perfect place watch your favorite performers.
-The event schedule is full of comedy, performances, and events like Redding Beer Week.
+Just steps away from the hotel, this 2,000-seat venue is the perfect place watch your favorite performers.
+The event schedule is full of comedy, performances, and events including Redding Beer Week.
+Check it out today!

 Shasta Lake and Caverns